Lissy93/dashy/docs/management.md

 Healthchecks are configured to periodically check that Dashy is up and running correctly on the specified port.
 By default, the health script is called every 5 minutes, but this can be modified with the `--health-interval` option.
 You can check the current container health with: `docker inspect --format "{{json .State.Health }}" [container-id]`, and a summary of health status will show up under `docker ps`.
 You can also manually request the current application status by running `docker exec -it [container-id] yarn health-check`.
 You can disable healthchecks altogether by adding the `--no-healthcheck` flag to your Docker run command.

 To restart unhealthy containers automatically, check out [Autoheal](https://hub.docker.com/r/willfarrell/autoheal/).
 This image watches for unhealthy containers, and automatically triggers a restart.
 (This is a stand in for Docker's `--exit-on-unhealthy` that was proposed, but [not merged](https://github.com/moby/moby/pull/22719)).
+There's also [Deunhealth](https://github.com/qdm12/deunhealth), which is super light-weight, and doesn't require network access.

 ```
 docker run -d \